 Research shows that classes using IMPROVE consistently outperform comparison groups, with particularly strong effects for lower-achieving students.
 The structured questions provide scaffolding that students gradually internalise.

-Worked Examples and Self-Explanation
+Self-Explanation with Worked Examples

 Worked examples are a staple of mathematics instruction, but their metacognitive potential often goes unrealised.
 Rather than passively reading through solutions, students should actively engage with worked examples through self-explanation.